-- Fundamental Purpose.
-The fundamental purpose of probate administration is to: - o identify, gather, and safeguard the Decedent's Probate Property; - o inform the Court of the nature and extent of that Probate Property; - o obtain an appraiser when required; - investigate all potential creditor claims and identify the Decedent's creditors who have a valid claim against the probate estate or the Probate Property;24 - identify both the Beneficiaries under a valid Will and the Decedent's next-of-kin (even if there is a valid Will), and determine each person's name, age, address, and degree of relationship to the Decedent;25 - follow the Judge's instructions and abide by all filing date requirements and other requirements; - with a Full Administration, inform the Judge by filing a timely inventory and periodically inform the Judge of the probate proceedings (typically by the timely filing of an Account26 or written status report when needed); and - distribute the Probate Property in accordance with law, which generally means to the Decedent's: - Surviving Spouse or minor children in accordance with those rights given to them by law27 (see the probate information sheet titled "Rights of Surviving Spouse"); - Creditors, who have a valid claim against the probate estate or the Probate Property, including court costs, costs of administration (fiduciary and attorneys' fees), funeral and burial expenses, government claims (such as under the Medicaid Estate Recovery Program). (see the probate information sheet titled "Creditor Rights");28 - Beneficiaries under a valid Will, or the Heirs if there is no valid Will or if the valid Will does not dispose of all the Probate Property.
+- inform the Court of the nature and extent of that Probate Property; - obtain an appraiser when required; - investigate all potential creditor claims and identify the Decedent's creditors who have a valid claim against the probate estate or the Probate Property;24 - o identify both the Beneficiaries under a valid Will and the Decedent's Heirs (even if there is a valid Will), and determine each person's name, age, address, and degree of relationship to the Decedent;25 - o follow the Judge's instructions and abide by all filing date requirements and other requirements; - with a Full Administration, inform the Judge by filing a timely inventory and periodically inform the Judge of the probate proceedings (typically by the timely filing of an Account26 or written status report when needed); and - o distribute the Probate Property in accordance with law, which generally means to the Decedent's: - Surviving Spouse or minor children in accordance with those rights given to them by law27 (see the probate information sheet titled "Rights of Surviving Spouse"); - Creditors, who have a valid claim against the probate estate or the Probate Property, including court costs, costs of administration (fiduciary and attorneys' fees), funeral and burial expenses, government claims (such as under the Medicaid Estate Recovery Program or federal and state income taxes).
+(Review the probate information sheet titled "Creditor Rights");28 - Beneficiaries under a valid Will, or the Heirs if there is no valid Will or if the valid Will does not dispose of all the Probate Property.